England fans fall out of love with Gareth Southgate, once seen as a unifying force | TSN

 Now many are turning on him.

-Despite England advancing unbeaten to the round of 16 at the European Championship in Germany, criticism has been fierce.
+Despite England advancing unbeaten to the round of 16 at the European Championship in Germany, criticism against the coach has been fierce.

 “I would have got rid of him before this tournament,” said Charlie O’Shea, a 32-year-old England fan from London, who traveled to Germany for the tournament.